Posted in:

 It also applies to any foreign currencies held in UK savings accounts, like Euros and US dollars.

-The interest rate on cash savings today is relatively low.
-This means that you have to have a significant amount of savings before PSA becomes worthy of any real consideration.
-So, when asking, “are ISAs worth it at lower levels of savings” the answer is maybe – the risk involved means you should have at least enough to cover any potential losses.
-But asking “are Stocks and Shares ISAs worth” is a different question entirely and something we will discuss in more detail a little later.
+When the interest rate on cash savings is relatively low, you have to have a significant amount of savings before PSA becomes worthy of any real consideration.
+So, when asking, “Are ISAs worth it at lower levels of savings” the answer is maybe – the risk involved means you should have at least enough to cover any potential losses.
+But asking “Are Stocks and Shares ISAs worth” is a different question entirely and something we will discuss in more detail a little later.

 Is an ISA worth it for higher-rate taxpayers?

-However, if you invest in an ISA, for each £100 of interest you make over your PSA threshold, you keep the lot.
-It’s 100% tax-free, so the more you make, the more you save – if you see what we mean.
-Also, with interest rates as low as they currently are, anyone looking to beat inflation and grow their wealth effectively over the long term should be considering an ISA.
+However, if you invest in an ISA, you keep the lot for each £100 of interest you make over your PSA threshold.
+It’s 100% tax-free; any interest, dividends, or capital gains generated within the ISA are tax-free.
+So, the more you make, the more you save—if you see what we mean.
+Anyone looking to beat inflation and grow their wealth effectively over the long term should consider an ISA.

 Are ISAs a good idea from other viewpoints?

 We’ve limited our discussion to interest so far.
-But is an ISA a good idea in 2023 from other perspectives?
+But is an ISA a good idea in 2024 from other perspectives?
 The answer is yes.
-An ISA can be a suitable option for many people, especially when there is an ISAs vs savings accounts debate.
+An ISA can be a suitable option for many people, especially when there is a debate about ISAs vs savings accounts.

 ISAs are flexible